madetech/data-101/modules/supplementary/Databases.md

 ## What is a schema

 This is the way a database is structured.
 Schema's are a formal description of the organisation and structure of data in a database.
-This includes definition of tables, views, columns, data types, indexes, constraints,relationships, etc. Schemas are important for consistency and efficiency.
+This includes definitions of tables, views, columns, data types, indexes, constraints,relationships, etc. Schemas are important for consistency and efficiency.
 Databases work with schema's.

-Relational databases have schema's while non relational databases like NoSql databases e.g. MongoDB are schema-less.
+Relational databases have schema's while non relational databases like NoSql databases (e.g. MongoDB) are schema-less.

 ## What is a table

-A colletion of related data held in rows and columns.
+A collection of related data held in rows and columns.
 Data within databases are held in tables.

                     CREATE TABLE Persons (
                      PersonID int,